Special thanks to the community of HMP Low Newton, Durham City Arts, NEPACS, New Bridge and HM Prison Service.

 With special thanks to Durham County Council’s Prison Library Service.

-Jana Matejkova worked with the women of HMP Low Newton and their children over several months, and in the tradition of wishing on a star, displayed their hopes and dreams in this installation.
+Jana Matejkova worked with the women of HMP Low Newton and their children over several months, and in the tradition of wishing on a star, she displayed their hopes and dreams in this artwork, Wish Comet.

 Jana Matejkova was born in 1979 in Hradec Kralove, Czech Republic.
 She studied a Masters in Sculpture in 2004 in Brno, Czech Republic, and has also studied at Düsseldorf Kuenstakademie and Akademie den Bildenden Kuenste in Munich and was a recipient of a DAAD Scholarship.
 She has lived and worked in Edinburgh since 2007.
 A sculptor and performer, Jana works with space, light and sound.
 She experiments with light and shade and creates artificial landscapes, usually as site-specific installations.